mrkushalsm/Git-For-Noobs/README.md

-Amn application that simulates the Git environment!
+An application that simulates the Git environment!